kindelia/Kindelia/WHITEPAPER.md

 is extremely valuable for DApps, because they hold money, yet can't be patched or reversed, which is a recipe for disaster.
-Deploying formally verified apps written on these languages to Ethereum or Cardano is not economically viable, but Kindelia can handle these natively and cheaply.
+Deploying formally verified apps written on these languages to Ethereum or Cardano is not economically viable, but, thanks to HVM's functional opcodes, including constant-cost beta-reduction and pattern matching, Kindelia can handle these natively and cheaply.

 ### 2. Dynamic Stateful apps